parker1014/DPDK-HYPERSCAN-SAMPLE/README.md

 # DPDK-HYPERSCAN-SAMPLE

+Purpose:

-Purpose: combining hyperscan pattern matching with DPDK allows use of DPI with packet parse-processing functionlities.
-This especially useful in case of VM or Network functions
+Combining hyperscan pattern matching with DPDK application, allows use of DPI or regex matching with packet payload lookup functionlities.

 pre-requisties:
  - DPDK